jarviscanada/jarvis_data_eng_HaotianZhu/README.md

 ## Improvements

-- write crontab setup into bash to auto set crontab
+- Use bash script to set crontab up.

-- write specific error message to log file when new host usage insertion failed
+- Write a specific error message to the log file when new host usage insertion failed.

-- make time intervation flexiable, admin is able to set time intervation to see average memory usage
+- Make time interval flexible, and admin can set time intervals to see average memory usage.